bzLem0n/periodic/README.md

 ## Host: palladium

-This laptop is too underspecced to build its own NixOS install.
+This laptop is too under-specced to build its own NixOS install.
 Updates are done on host krypton with the USB drive plugged in to that host.

 * Mount the filesystems.
   ```bash